SwiftGen/SwiftGen/README.md

 $ rake install
 ```

-> Note: The tools are written in Swift 2.0 and need to be compiled with Xcode 7.
-> The Rakefile will automatically find the copy of Xcode 7.x installed on your Mac (thanks to Spotlight and `mdfind`) and use it to compile the tools — even if Xcode 7 is not the version selected for use in the command line by `xcode-select`

 ### Using the binaries & play with the Playground

 * Once the tool has been generated, simply invoke them with the necessary arguments from the command line (see doc of each tool below).
 Invoking them without any argument will print a very basic usage help and the tool version.
 * Each tool generates the code to `stdout`, so you'll probably use a shell redirection to write that to a file (e.g. `swiftgen-assets /path/to/Images.xcassets >Assets.swift`)
-* The `SwiftGen.playground` will allow you to play with the code that the tools typically generates and see some examples of how you can take advantage of it.
+* The `SwiftGen.playground` available in this repository will allow you to play with the code that the tools typically generates, and see some examples of how you can take advantage of it.

 > Note: The playground is in the Xcode 7 format, and uses its new concept of "Playground pages" to regroup multiple playground pages in a single Playground.